input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

 In this target, it's important we start with a "fresh" image by using `FROM`.
 Unlike the previous targets, here the size of the image matters as the resulting image will be published to a registry.
-In our case, we just take a plain `alpine` image as we don't need any of the Go tooling we used previosuly (since the binary has already been built for us).
+In our case, we just take a plain `alpine` image as we don't need any of the Go tooling we used previously (since the binary has already been built for us).

 We add a `tag` argument out of convention.